-178. The regulation states that testing will be conducted when the ambient temperature is between 7° C and 40° C. Although consideration had been given to specifying a lower temperature range for testing of 0° C, it was decided, based upon participant input, that the temperature value should be raised.
-The reason is that research demonstrates that responsiveness is reduced at higher temperatures, which is typical of vehicles with all-season tyres.
+The regulation states that testing will be conducted when the ambient temperature is between 70° C and 4045° C. Although consideration had been given to specifying a lower temperature range for testing of 0° C, it It was originally decided, based upon participant input, that the temperature value should be raised 7° C. The reason is that research demonstrates that responsiveness is reduced at higher temperatures, which is typical of vehicles with all-season tyres.
 The temperature values reflect the general desirability of reducing sources of variability in vehicle testing, in order to preventing testing at temperatures that favour a vehicle's chance of passing the test.
 Higher minimum temperature values were considered (e.g., 10° C), but such temperature has the disadvantage of reducing the length of the testing season for potential test facilities in colder regions.
 Thus, the value selected reflects the dual goals of better repeatability but also practicability.
 The following provides additional detail on how these ambient temperature requirements were determined.

-179. Industry participants stated that their analysis had demonstrated ESC test variability due to temperature.
+179 171.
+Industry participants stated that their analysis had demonstrated ESC test variability due to temperature.
 It was suggested that, at near-freezing temperatures, certain high performance tyres could enter their "glass transition range," which could introduce further test variability.
 Accordingly, it was recommended that the lower bound of the temperature range should be 10 degrees C. In addition to reducing test variability, it was asserted that such an approach to the temperature portion of the test procedures would permit virtually year-round testing at many facilities, reduce burdens associated with confirming compliance at low temperatures, and avoid complications of snow and ice during testing.

 A vehicle's ESC system is designed for and expected to address stability issues over a wide range of various environmental conditions.
 Testing conducted indicates that lateral displacement for vehicles equipped with all-season tyres varies with fluctuating ambient temperatures.
 According to the industry, the data indicate that lateral displacement for test vehicles equipped with all-season tyres increases as the ambient temperature decreased, suggesting that the displacement requirement could be met more easily at lower ambient temperatures.
 However, this same relationship was not manifested in test vehicles equipped with high performance tyres.
 (Some high-performance tyres are not designed for operation under freezing conditions, and the performance variability of these tyres under cold ambient temperatures is unknown, because in repeatability studies considered, tyres are tested in the temperature ranges in which they are designed to operate.)
 The industry recommended minimizing potential test variability by reducing the specified test condition ambient temperature range.
-To minimize test variability, the lower bound of the temperature range is set for ESC testing to 7 degrees C. It is believed that 7°C is appropriate because it is low enough to increase the length of the testing season at multiple testing sites, and also represents the low end of the relevant temperature range for some brands of high performance tyres.
+To minimize test variability, the lower bound of the temperature range is was set for ESC testing to 7 degrees C. It is was believed that 7°C is appropriate because it is low enough to onset of fully rubber-like response) may include some of the lower bound of the proposed ambient test range.